 How to practice with conversation partners

 Finding the right site is only half the battle.
-To considerably improve your speaking skills you really need to have frequent conversations with your conversation partner(s).
+To improve your speaking skills considerably, you need to have frequent conversations with your conversation partner(s).

-In this video, Alizah talks about the importance of language exchange sites for practicing a language, without ever leaving your house.
-She also gives you three great tips to help you make friends with somebody on the other side of the world.
-Plus, learn how to make rapid progress by speaking in your target language.
+In this video, Alizah discusses the importance of language exchange sites for practicing a language without ever leaving your house.
+She also offers three great tips for making friends with people on the other side of the world and explains how to make rapid progress by speaking in your target language.

-Be sure to subscribe to our YouTube channel for lots more great content, techniques, tips, and exercises for improving in your target language and having fun: Subscribe to the MosaLingua YouTube channel.
+Be sure to subscribe to our YouTube channel for lots more great content, techniques, tips, and exercises for improving in your target language: Subscribe to the MosaLingua YouTube channel.

 Everything you need to know about language exchanges with conversation partners

-Finding a language partner and jumping into your language exchange doesn’t have to be complicated.
-Just follow the advice in this video and be sure to have fun!
+Finding a language partner and jumping into your tandem language exchange doesn’t have to be complicated.
+Just follow the advice in this video, and be sure to have fun!
 You can find it on our YouTube channel, or watch it here:

 Listen to our MosaLingua Language Lab episode on how to prep for your first conversation: